 Preamble

 The Overstrand municipal region has over the years experienced many devastating fires.
 The presence of highly combustible vegetation, alien and endemic, combined with a rapidly increasing population and continuing urban and suburban development, poses a heightened risk of fires occurring.
 The Overstrand Municipality has a responsibility in terms of the Constitution to provide a safe and healthy environment by managing and reducing the risks of fires in and around urban and suburban areas.
-This is a responsibility which landowners share.

-Fires result in the destruction of property, cause socio-economic hardship and have a negative impact on the welfare of communities.
+The Overstrand municipality also has the responsibility in terms of the constitutions bill of rights point 24. “……to have the environment protected, for the benefit of present and future generations, through reasonable legislative and other measures that— (i) prevent pollution and ecological degradation; (ii) (iii) promote conservation; ….).
+Therefore a balance must be struck to ensure that native indigenous vegetation be preserved as far as possible.
+This is a responsibility which landowners share.Fires result in the destruction of property, cause socio-economic hardship and have a negative impact on the welfare of communities.
 For this reason, strategies are needed to protect against the ravages of fire.
 Such strategies are an important part in developing a sustainable economy and in creating safe living conditions.

 If the devastation that results from vegetation fires is to be mitigated, it is important to acknowledge that the condition of vacant erven in urban and suburban areas has to be maintained in collaboration with communities in a manner that instils fire-wise consciousness